refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 One liner for user to be accessible `ansible -i /home/ubuntu/hpc/hosts all -m command -a "/usr/bin/python3 /home/ubuntu/softwares/mmaact/automma.py '/opt/mathematica/11.0.1/bin/math'" --become-user=<user> -Kvv --become`.

+### matlab

+mount iso to a dir, and use `ssh -X` to install by X11 forwarding.
+Remember umount and mount iso2.

+It is worth noting, that matlab installer supports -X for forwarding.
+While for matlab itself, only `ssh -Y` works for remote desktop scheme.

 ### singularity

 `spack install singularity`, remember to check `spack edit singularity`, there is an after install warn prompt asking you run a script which would change the permission of some files with s bit.
 It is crucial for singularity run by normal users.